updateVariable Step

 Let’s build and execute the “updateVariableDef” example.

-- Connect the Start and other steps as above
+- Connect the dots between the “Start” step and other steps, as shown above.

 - Click the “Task” step to configure its “Required” properties.
-Provide a name to the step.
+Provide a name for the step.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 - Click the "updateVariable" step to configure its "Required" properties.
-Provide a name to the step.
+Provide a name for the step.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 - Click the "updateVariable" step to configure its "Optional" properties.
 Click the button to configure multiple variables and values.
-A popup window is displayed for configuration.
-Click the Add Row button to insert an empty row.
+A pop-up window is displayed for configuration.
+Click the Add Row (+) button to insert an empty row.
 Provide the variable name and value.
 You may insert multiple variables using the Add Row button.
+You can click the duplicate icon to quickly repeat the last row and overwrite it with a new name and value.
 Click the Save button.
 Configure “Yes” if the value to be computed is an expression.
 Note: Use either single variable references or multiple ones, not both.

 - Example for conditions to evaluate: